 By combining Testcontainers with Synthesized’s Testing Data Kit (TDK), developers can populate any Testcontainers database with synthetically generated data, enabling rapid development of tests for logic which involves interaction with the database, while avoiding the need to develop and maintain huge amounts of code.

-To illustrate how the integration of Synthesized TDK and Testcontainers work, we are going to consider a toy backend project built with a common technology stack: Java, SpringBoot, and Spring JDBC module which uses PostgreSQL as its database.
+To illustrate how the integration of Synthesized TDK and Testcontainers databases works, we are going to consider a toy backend project built with a common technology stack: Java, SpringBoot, and Spring JDBC module which uses PostgreSQL as its database.
 Our toy application is going to automate scheduling of talks and participants for a large tech conference, and hence store the information about conferences, speakers and their talks.
 The PostgreSQL database has a rather simple schema:

 Traditionally, there were two approaches to deal with creating test data: 1.
 Maintaining an initialization script which pre-populates a database with records, and 2.
 Inserting test-specific records during the setup phase of the test using the so-called ‘fixture factories’.
 Both approaches require maintenance of the significant amount of code and thus time to write the actual tests.
-Now, instead of maintaining an ‘initialization script’, Synthesized TDK is able to initialize all the tables in the database with the records.
+Now, instead of maintaining an ‘initialization script’, Synthesized TDK is able to initialize all the tables in the Testcontainers database with the records.

 First, add a test dependency via Maven Central.